lookit/lookit-docs/docs/source/contributor-guidelines.rst

 Contributor Guidelines
 ==================================

-Interested in helping write the code behind the Lookit platform?
+Interested in helping write the code behind the CHS platform?
 Thanks for supporting open source science!
 This page describes the process any would-be contributor should plan to use.
 We have included some beginner-friendly details in case you are new to open source projects.

-The content of this page applies to all three Lookit repos: ``lookit-api`` (Lookit site), ``ember-lookit-frameplayer`` (system for displaying experiments & components to use), and  ``lookit-docs`` (the documentation you're reading now).
+The content of this page applies to all four CHS repos: ``lookit-api`` (CHS site), ``ember-lookit-frameplayer`` (Lookit experiment runner), ``lookit-jspsych`` (jsPsych experiment runner), and ``lookit-docs`` (the documentation you're reading now).

 .. admonition:: Where's the code I need?

-   If you only want to change something about the Lookit site, without touching experiment functionality (for instance, to add a question to the demographic survey or change how studies are sorted), you will only need to run `lookit-api` and can follow the Django project installation steps.
-If you want to develop experiment frames or change how the experiment player works, you will need to follow the steps for local frame development, installing *both* `lookit-api` and `ember-lookit-frameplayer` and telling them how to talk to each other.
-Your changes, however, will likely be limited to `ember-lookit-frameplayer`.
+   If you only want to change something about the CHS site, without touching experiment functionality (for instance, to add a question to the demographic survey or change how studies are sorted), you will only need to run ``lookit-api`` and can follow the Django project installation steps.
+If you want to develop Lookit experiment frames or change how that experiment runner, you will need to follow the steps for local Lookit experiment runner development, installing *both* ``lookit-api`` and ``ember-lookit-frameplayer`` and telling them how to talk to each other.
+Your changes, however, will likely be limited to ``ember-lookit-frameplayer``.
+For the lookit-jspsych experiment runner, you will also need to install *both* ``lookit-api`` and ``lookit-jspsych``, and set up your local ``lookit-api`` to import your local ``lookit-jspsych`` packages.
+However, if you you want to develop your own jsPsych plugins (trials), you can do without installing any CHS code - just follow the jsPsych documentaton for `setting up your environment <https://www.jspsych.org/latest/developers/configuration/>`_ and `developing plugins <https://www.jspsych.org/latest/developers/plugin-development/>`_.

 Prerequisites
 ~~~~~~~~~~~~~~~